no-go/tracksAndDistances/README.md

 - Install this via cygwin:
   - xinit
   - xorg-server
-  - gcc
+  - gcc-core
   - make
   - automake
   - autoconf
   - pkg-config
   - intltool
+  - libiconv-devel
   - imagemagick
-  - libxml2, libxml2-dev
+  - libxml2, libxml2-devel
-  - gconf2, libgconf2-dev, libgtk2.0-dev, libglade2-dev
+  - gconf2, libgconf2-devel, libgtk2.0-devel, libglade2-devel
-  - libcurl4-devel, libexif-dev, libsqlite3-dev
+  - libcurl4-devel, libexif-devel, libsqlite3-devel

-This install list based on my memory/brain and may something is missing.
-During `./configure` or compiling you got error or a brake and you will see, what is missing!
+During `./configure` or compiling you got errors or a brake and you will see, what is missing!
 You can take a look (2022, Februar) on https://www.foxtrotgps.org/build.html with a similar list.
 In my version you do **not need** `help2man` and `libgps`.